Sweat Your Talents

 –> He expects them to take action and reasonable risks with trading ventures (Sweat your Assets).

-–> The master expects a return from the assets given to his servants based on their entrepreneurial spirit and hard work; (Entrepreneurship, ROI: Return of Investment).
+–> The master expects a return from the assets given to his servants based on their entrepreneurial spirit and hard work (Entrepreneurship, ROI: Return of Investment).

-Bottom line: express yourself.
+Bottom line: Express yourself.
 Shine.
 Sweat your talents!

-OTHER ARTICLES ON THE SAME SUBJECT
+OTHER ARTICLES ON THE SAME SUBJECT [SWEAT YOUR TALENTS]

 NOTE : Matthew collected duties on imported goods from farmers, merchants, and caravans.
-Under the Roman Empire’s system, Matthew would have paid all the taxes in advance, then collected from the citizens and travellers to reimburse himself.
+Under the Roman Empire’s system, Matthew would have paid all the taxes in advance, then collected from the citizens and travelers to reimburse himself.

-Tax collectors were notoriously corrupt because they extorted far and above what was owed to ensure their personal profit.
+Tax collectors were notoriously corrupt because they extorted far and above what was owed to ensure their profit.
 Because Roman soldiers enforced their decisions, no one dared object.

-NOTE 3: this is the full version of the parable, Matthew 25:14-30 English Standard Version (ESV)
+NOTE 3: This is the full version of the parable, Matthew 25:14-30 English Standard Version (ESV)